Credit vs. Discount-Based Congestion Pricing: A Comparison Study: DBCP and CBCP Equilibria

 } Above, \eqref{Eqn: Ygb, Continuity of flow} encodes flow continuity at each node, while \eqref{Eqn: Ygb, Non-negativity of flow} constrains all flows to be non-negative.
 Finally, \eqref{Eqn: Ygb, Budget Constraint} enforces the budget constraint.

 \begin{remark} The budget constraint \eqref{Eqn: Ygb, Budget Constraint} generalizes the analogous notion for CBCP equilibrium flows on single-edge, two-link networks, given in Jalota et al. \cite{Jalota2023CreditBasedCongestionPricing}, to the general network setting.
 When a CBCP policy is deployed on a general network, the budget constraint applies to each route in the network.
-Specifically, let $\routes$ denotes the set of all routes, where each route is a finite sequence of edge-lane tuples $\{ (e_1, k_1), \cdots, (e_m, k_m) \}$ connecting the origin and destination.
+Specifically, let $\routes$ denotes the set of all routes, where each route is a finite sequence of edge-lane tuples $\{ (e_1, k_1), \cdots, (e_m, k_m) \}$ connecting the origin and destination, where $k_i \in \{\tilde{1}, \hat{1}, 2\}$, with $\tilde{1}$ and $\hat{1}$ indicating express lane toll payment via the given budget and via out-of-pocket funds, respectively.
 Let $y_{r,t}^g$ denote the flow of an eligible group $g$ on route $r$ at time $t$.
 Then the budget constraint is:

 However, \eqref{Eqn: Budget constraint, Natural} can still be formulated solely in terms of the edges $\edges$ of the network, without reference to routes: {

 } The first equality above follows by reordering the summations over routes and over edges, while the second follows by noting an edge flow is the sum of all route flows passing through that edge \cite{Roughgarden2010AlgorithmicGameTheory}.
 Thus, \eqref{Eqn: Budget constraint, Natural} can be written as \eqref{Eqn: Ygb, Budget Constraint}. \end{remark}